Authors: MSc Claudia R.P. Münch-Yttereng a and Engineer Jan Ytterengb,

 When people think of small animals and small organisms, they tend not to be worried, but this consequence of sweeteners has the potential for a domino effect.

-A study published by Environmental Science and Technology also found large amounts of sucralose, saccharin, aspartame and acesulfame near sewage treatment plants in New York State.
+A study published by Environmental Science and Technology also found large amounts of sucralose, saccharin, aspartame, and acesulfame near sewage treatment plants in New York State.
 The study indicates that sweeteners can damage plants’ ability to perform photosynthesis.

 This can lead to less food for animals dependent on plants, which gives ripple effects that affect humans.

-Sweetness is a biological property that is important for animal nutrition and ability to orient itself.
+Sweetness is a biological property that is important for animal nutrition and the ability to orient itself.
 Thus, one can assume what kind of effects artificial sweeteners are thought to have in nature.

 In a type of arctic hopper, researchers found that chronic exposure to sucralose could affect the development of eggs and freshwater scraps exposed to sucralose caused a faster heartbeat.

-Scientists believe that the sweeteners can also have an effect on other animals.
+Scientists believe that sweeteners can also have an effect on other animals.
 Effects not caught in studies of biological damage.

-NSome believe that certain fish species navigate to mud places by means of flavors, which, of course, could interfere with the cod’s migration to Lofoten (where cod is sprouting in Norway).
+Some believe that certain fish species navigate to mud places by means of flavors, which, of course, could interfere with the cod’s migration to Lofoten (where cod is sprouting in Norway).
 In that case, oil drilling and potential contamination from such an industry will be a trifle in comparison.

 A study published in 2013 by researchers from the University of North Carolina (UNC) confirmed that most of the sucralose used around the world ends up in the Gulf Stream.
-The ocean currents that start in the Gulf of Mexico and end up in Norwegian and Arctic waters.
+The ocean currents start in the Gulf of Mexico and end up in Norwegian and Arctic waters.

 «Sucralose can not be effectively broken down by the bacteria in human digestive systems, according to UNC.»

-The body absorbs little or no calories and 90 percent of the chemical leaves the body through urine and faeces and enters the drainage systems.
+The body absorbs little or no calories and 90 percent of the chemical leaves the body through urine and feces and enters the drainage systems.
 The rest is thought to be accumulated in the body, or end up as food for unwanted bacteria.